-We received some great news from our women’s group in Kawuku, Buikwe, yesterday.
+We received some great news from our women’s group in Kawuku, Buikwe District, Uganda.

-Not sure if you know this, but Uganda experienced a rather severe drought these past 5 months.
+Not sure if you know this, but Uganda experienced a rather severe drought in 2016/2017.
 The rains that typically fall in November, didn’t come.
 These rains allow us to grow the food we eat in January and February.
 Their absence spelled disaster for scores of rural Ugandans.

 However, one women’s group we work with kept busy throughout November and December.
 Since they’d been working together well during the past year, learning new skills and helping each other out when in need, they decided to pool their resources and plant their crops collectively.